-Rift is Tecton's built in compute engine for transforming features in batch, streaming, or real-time.
+Rift is Tecton's built in compute engine for batch, stream, or real-time features.
 Transformations in Rift can be written with vanilla Python, Pandas, or SQL.

-Rift can read from any data source that Python can read from and also allows you to bring arbitrary Python pip packages into your feature transformation.
+Rift can read from any data source that Python can read from and also allows you to bring arbitrary Python pip packages into feature transformations.

 Tecton can integrate with Spark providers like Databricks, AWS EMR, and Google Cloud Dataproc for transforming batch and stream features.
 Transformations can be written using Spark SQL and PySpark.

 When iterating on features in a notebook, Tecton will run Spark queries on an attached Spark cluster.

 Selecting Compute Engines

 On Batch and Stream Feature Views, the compute engine and transformation